OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/crudops/README.md

 "Add Users".
 Felicitas entry will now be showing with a checkmark in the "Has Role" column.

-You can also verify that Felicitas indeed has the Contractor role by selecting the "Data Management View" in the top rigth corner menu.
-If you click then on the user tab, you should see the list of users present in the system.
+You can also verify that Felicitas has the Contractor role by selecting the "Data Management View" from the top right corner menu.
+Click on the user tab to see the list of users present in the system.
 Select Felicitas' entry.
 The profile should show the Contractor role with a checkmark.

-This is as well another way to add the role Contractor to the user : from the user's profile page, just select the desired role and click on "Update".
+Another way to add the Contractor role to the user is simply to select the required role from the user's profile page, and then click Update.

 For example, select the "Employee" role from Felicitas' profile page and click "Save".
 She now has both the Contractor and the Employee role.
-Surely we must be mistaken !
+Surely we must be mistaken!

-4.Removing the Employee role from a user
+4. Removing the Employee role from a user

-By unchecking the Employee role from Felicitas' profile page we can easily remove the Employee role from her entry (click "Save" !)
+By unchecking the Employee role from Felicitas' profile page we can easily remove the Employee role from her entry (click "Save"!)

 We can also go back to the Admin View (top right corner) and select "Data" from the 3 vertical dots of the managed roles card.